-- Category 1 (Literally Homeless) and Category 4 (Fleeing Domestic Violence) are prioritized first followed by Category 2 (At risk of becoming homeless) and Category 3 (Meeting other definitions). - Score on the KS BoS CoC coordinated entry assessment.
+• Category 1 (Literally Homeless) and Category 4 (Fleeing Domestic Violence) are prioritized first followed by Category 2 (At risk of becoming homeless) and Category 3 (Meeting other definitions).

 • Additional risk factors may be considered for priority designation according to an established scale, at the discretion of the Housing Services Director.
 Examples include pregnancy, significant basic needs (food, clothing, shelter), or recent departed household member due to death, health conditions, abandonment, etc.